outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 		- buffers are useful to get more than one view on the data without holding multiple copies in memory
 		- flush transfers data from the program buffer to the OS buffer or directly to file/disk, allows writing immediately as opposed to waiting for the automatic flusher to flush when the buffer is full or when the file is closed

+	- pointer: a pointer is a variable that stores the address of a value in memory

 	- recursion
 		- recursion is where a function calls itself to solve a problem by breaking it into smaller subproblems, such as calculations, tree traversals or divide-and-conquer algorithms def recursive(param):